top of page

 About us

-The Systems Alignment Innovation Hub (SAIH) was launched in November 2022 to help medical, social service, and public health providers in racially marginalized and historically disenfranchised communities dismantle inequities and improve health and well-being for all.
-SAIH provides outreach, power-building and support to Black, Brown, and Indigenous-led Practice-Based Organizations in developing and evaluating health equity solutions.
+The Systems Alignment Innovation Hub (SAIH) is a nationwide project launched in November 2022 to help medical, social service, and public health providers in communities disproportionately impacted by disease and injury dismantle inequities and improve health and well-being for all.
+SAIH is a project of the Robert Wood Johnson Foundation’s national Systems for Action Research (S4A) Program.

 SAIH operates with the core belief that there are many ways of knowing, doing, and sharing.
-To amplify diverse ways of knowing and challenge repetitive "Western" research methods, SAIH aims to employ, share, and uplift Indigenous, localized, and decolonized approaches to community, health, research, and practice.
-SAIH believes that long-term solutions only work when there is cultural wisdom, buy-in, and systems change.
+To amplify diverse ways of knowing and disrupt dominant extractive research methods, SAIH aims to employ, share, and uplift Indigenous, localized, and decolonized approaches to community, health, research, and practice.
+SAIH believes that long-term solutions only work when there is cultural rigor, buy-in, and systems change.
+This means braiding cultural, local, and clinical methods with the same rigor and value.

-SAIH works directly with a broad array of Practice-Based Organizations that include community-based nonprofits, public agencies, professional associations, and advocacy organizations that are uniquely positioned to develop new ideas for systems alignment, but could benefit from additional resources and supports to plan and implement strong research designs to determine the impact of their ideas on health — and on health equity.
+SAIH works directly with a broad array of Community-Based Organizations (CBOs) that include public health agencies, professional associations, and advocacy organizations, tribal communities, universities, and governmental partners.
+We encourage CBOs uniquely positioned to develop new ideas for systems alignment, but could benefit from additional resources and support to plan and implement strong research designs to determine the impact of their innovative research practices.
 In this way, we can position vital organizations to receive targeted research funding while expanding the evidence base for alignment innovations that improve health outcomes and reduce disparities.

 SAIH does this by providing four specific services: